Regret minimization in Linear Bandits with offline data via extended D-optimal exploration

-If an arbitrary adaptive policy were used to collect offline data, it would pose significant theoretical challenges in analyzing offline data statistics (e.g., the offline Gram matrix, its eigenspectrum, and the expected number of pulls per arm) without additional information on the offline policy.
-To avoid these challenges, we restrict our analysis to non-adaptive data collection policies.
-Furthermore, the non-adaptive setting is practically important: in many scenarios, a fixed pilot design is initially used, and a need later arises to switch to an adaptive strategy while still leveraging the previously collected data.
-This condition has also been assumed in several previous works like [\cite{shivaswamy2012multi,banerjee2022artificial,hao2023leveraging,cheung2024leveraging}].
-The lack of \emph{drift} between distributions in offline and online phases models situations where the offline data is quite pertinent to the online phase.
-We leave the study of the more general case of known bounded \emph{drift} between offline and online phases to future work.
+If an arbitrary adaptive policy were used to collect offline data, it would be impossible to analyze the online regret without additional information on the specific offline policy.
+Therefore, we restrict our analysis to fixed-design offline data collection.
+This fixed design setting has not been previously studied, is non-trivial and practically important: In many scenarios, a fixed pilot design is initially used, and a need later arises to switch to an adaptive strategy while still leveraging the previously collected data.
+This condition has also been assumed in several related previous works like [\cite{shivaswamy2012multi,banerjee2022artificial,hao2023leveraging,cheung2024leveraging}].

 The learner interacts with the bandit model for an additional $T$ online rounds.
 The learner's goal is to choose arms $a_t$ at each online round $t \in \{1, \dots, T\}$ to minimize the expected online regret, defined as: